-This a prediction seems to be, in some sense, stable: it is confirmed every year.
-No other, alternative concept on the same subject is observed.
+This a prediction seems to be, in some sense, stable: Expectation, that new similar predictions (instead of allready predicted revolution) are well confirmed.
+No other, alternative (and similarly efficient) concept on the same subject is observed.

 In such a way, the concept should be qualified as scientific fact: at the present level of development of the historic science, the prediction of revolutions is not possible.

 In the similar way, one cannot predict the moment of decay of each unstable nucleus (for example, trapped in some ion trap or atomic trap).
 The only, the mathematical expectation of duration the interval of time until the decay can be estimated; and this expectation does not change with time until the decay occurs.

 - http://scitation.aip.org/content/aip/magazine/physicstoday/article/69/7/10.1063/PT.3.3235 Matthew Stanley.
 Why should physicists study history?
 Physics Today, July 2016, page 38. ..
 The history of science can help dismantle the myth of the purely rational genius living outside the everyday world. ..
 Historian and philosopher Hasok Chang argues that science’s plurality of interpretations can make the history of science a resource for modern scientific research.
 He calls his approach complementary science—recovering forgotten and unsolved puzzles from the past. ..
 History teaches that knowledge is not fixed.
 Historical thinking involves asking incisive questions: Why did people in the past think that was true?
 Why do I think the opposite is true? ..